A Texas Hill Country Landscape design blends a formal landscape into the untouched natural area of a property.

 The Texas Hill Country is located on the Edward escarpment of the Edwards Aquifer.
 This area encompasses the fast-growing Austin to San Antonio corridor.
 The region is characterized by thin alkaline soils and limestone outcroppings supporting Live Oaks and springtime drifts of bluebonnets and other wildflowers.

 As suburbs continue to be developed in the hill country, the natural landscapes that make the area desirable are in danger of being replaced with a more traditional landscape.
 The thin, alkaline soils make these types of landscapes difficult to maintain.

-Today many home builders and home owners are choosing to leave a potion of their land in the natural state that drew them to the area.
+Today many home builders and homeowners are choosing to leave a portion of their land in the natural state that drew them to the area.
 A landscape that is designed to blend seamlessly from the untouched area of a property to a more formal landscape close to the house can be achieved through a Texas Hill Country landscape design.

 Elements of a Texas Hill Country Landscape

 - Minimum use of turf